Autism awareness month: The Martell family’s journey

 And though parenting Joey is different than parenting their other children, the Martells have a positive outlook.

 “You always have an ideal picture in your head for your children, but it doesn’t always work out that way,” Cara says.
 “And there are always ups and downs with any child.
 We’re all unique.
 And there’s a unique way autistic people look at life.
 He’s helped us look at life differently.”

 About autism spectrum disorder and how you can help

 Children with autism need therapy right away.
 One in 68 children is diagnosed with autism spectrum disorder.
 It affects four times as many boys as girls.
 In the United States, 50,000 children with autism become adults every year.
 The cost of lifetime care can be reduced significantly with early intervention.
 Therapy that begins as soon as symptoms of autism appear, typically at age 2 or 3, fosters healthy development and helps children discover what is possible.

 Children with autism need the support of the community.
 April is designated as Autism Awareness Month.
 It is important that parents and caregivers recognize the symptoms and seek help right away.
 It is also important that people in the community understand the condition — and extend support to children and their families.

 You can help.
-Our community is fortunate to have Mary Bridge Children’s Therapy Unit at Good Samaritan (CTU), with over 50 years of expertise in helping children with special needs, including those with autism, attain their full potential.
+Our community is fortunate to have Mary Bridge Good Samaritan Children’s Therapy Unit (CTU), with over 50 years of expertise in helping children with special needs, including those with autism, attain their full potential.
 The CTU provides expert therapy for hundreds of children with autism and other developmental delays every year.
 Many of them achieve remarkable milestones, which would not have been possible without donor supported programs.